Sm2468/msc_thesis/README.md

 Updates/open issues:
 - Filling in the EDA, Preprocessing, Classification and cluster analysis notebooks.
 - Errors in the F-score function: sometimes the Precision/Recall/F-score yield a "division by zero" error.
 - Errors within the BAH-KM algorithm loop (see 4_bias_aware_clustering).
 It shows: "UserWarning: Boolean Series key will be reindexed to match DataFrame index."
 Also, it doesn't break out of the loop and return the biased cluster.
-It seems that it keeps calculating the bias on an empty dataframe.
+It seems that it keeps calculating the bias on an empty dataframe...
 - Weighted F-score instead of Macro F-score
  - Cleaning up the code and renaming the variables to increase the readability